Browser does not support script.

 Unfortunately we are a small team and, although we would love to, we do not have the capacity to take on individual visits to the campus for potential students.
-If you are unable to come on 26 June, we will be holding another open day in Friday 24 June 2016.

 “I thoroughly enjoyed the open day.
 It was a fantastic opportunity to find out more about Warsash and talk to sponsoring companies and cadets.
 Everyone was really friendly and helpful.”
 Ed Whattoff, Lincolnshire (January 2015)

 "We really enjoyed the day at your academy as it was very informative and just fantastic to meet the companies and shipping agencies.
 I would like to also add that we found the calibre of all the cadets we met to be so good.
 They were all so confident and enthusiastic about their career.”
 Claire Caldwell, parent, Coleraine, Northern Ireland (January 2015)